 With most roses, you prune early winter.
 However, with climbers, and the banksiae in particular, this is a mistake.
 They produce their next seasons flowers on older wood, and if you prune during the winter, you will have few flowers for next summer.

 So prune them as soon as the main flowering is over.
 This will usually be the first month of summer....they are an early flowering rose.
-The photos on this page were taken 1st October (that is in NZ, so that is spring here), and the rose is in almost full bloom already.
+The photos above were taken 1st October (that is in NZ, so in early spring), and the rose is in almost full bloom already.

 These are extremely easy to train.
 Their exceptional vigor, and virtually thornless whippy canes, makes it easy to train along a fence, up an old dead tree, or over a garden shed.
-I have mine trained (well, sort of trained ~ it has a mind of it's own) along the top of a 6 foot high picket fence.
+I had the one in the pictures trained (well, sort of trained ~ it has a mind of it's own) along the top of a 6 foot high picket fence.

 These are in clusters, small flowers of pale yellow.
 They don't appear to fade with age, as many of the older yellow roses do, and they have a slight fruity fragrance.
 Although each flower may not have a stong perfume, when you multipy that by several thousand, then the scent is enough to perfume an entire area of your garden.